 Delving Deeper Into the Act of Plagiarism

-Plagiarism in Academia
+Definitions of Plagiarism in Academia

 Unfortunately, academic work, unlike the more creative arts such as creative writing or filmmaking, is often all about taking somebody else’s work and ideas, and critiquing such work – therefore it is very important to have the necessary tools and knowledge to be able to give credit where credit is due, otherwise you could be accused of plagiarism and intellectual dishonesty, regardless of your intentions.